[JUMP TO RECIPES]

 But by Italian standards, the sheer number of ingredients is indiscrete, unnecessary, and to a certain degree, it aligns with the Big Food companies who believe that more is always better.
 In other words, an attempt to “improve” food by crafting clever combinations instead of letting the simplicity of the fresh ingredients shine for themselves.

-Salad in Italy
+Best Salad Dressing in Italy

 And why all the condiments and complicated dressings?
 (Buttermilk Green Goddess?
 Coffee Vinaigrette?
 Seriously?)
 The default should always be towards FEWER ingredients.
 You want to taste the individual components.
 The more “stuff” you put into the salad, the harder you this is.
 Perfection always runs towards simplicity.
 Once you start messing with what nature created, you’re going down the wrong road to a point of no return.